seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 O, break!
 O, break!

 **CLEOPATRA**
-As sweet as balm, as soft as air, as gentle,–
+As sweet as balm, as soft as air, as gentle,--
-O Antony!–Nay, I will take thee too.
+O Antony!--Nay, I will take thee too.

 *Applying another asp to her arm*

-What should I stay–
+What should I stay--

 *Dies*

 **CHARMIAN**
 In this vile world?
 So, fare thee well.
 Now boast thee, death, in thy possession lies
-A lass unparallel’d.
+A lass unparallel'd.
 Downy windows, close;
 And golden Phoebus never be beheld
 Of eyes again so royal!
-Your crown’s awry;
+Your crown's awry;
-I’ll mend it, and then play.
+I'll mend it, and then play.

 *Enter the Guard, rushing in*